Teradata/product-help/VantageLIVE/GettingStarted/GettingStarted.md

 * Use the Editor to run SQL queries, including those in the use cases.
 * Use Vantage Analyst: Discover analytics using Workflows, Rules, Model, Path, Text, and Cluster.
 * Use Vantage Operations: The Site Dashboard provides information about your site, the Advanced SQL Engine, instance information, object storage, and much more.

-See the _[Teradata Vantage LIVE Quick Start Guide](https://docs.teradata.com/access/sources/dita/map?dita:mapPath=Teradata_Vantage™_LIVE_Quick_Start_Guide_Upload/zvu1578697453001.ditamap&dita:ditaval/xdh1578848858107.ditaval)_.
-This book is internal only.
-After you click the link, you'll get an error.
-Go to the upper right and click **Sign In** then **Teradata Employee Sign In** to open the book.
-Use your Teradata email address and password to sign in.

-Make sure you click **Teradata Employee Sign In** first.

-There is an attached PDF that you can download from the left pane.